 After finishing row 6 repeat, ch 1, turn, sl st over into 2nd st of row, (sc, ch 2, sc) in same st, *sk 2 sts, (sc, ch 2, sc) in next st; Repeat from * around the outside of the cowl.
 When you get to corners you should have 1 stitch left, sl st into it and start your next (sc, ch 2, sc) group in the first stitch along the edge.
 With 2 repeats, and the edging added, my cowl measured a bit over 6″ wide.

 Fasten off, and weave in ends.

 This pattern was made to be used by individuals, and small business crocheters alike.
-Selling your finished pieces in boutiques, at farmer’s markets, craft shows and other events is encouraged!
-The only thing I require is that it not be used commercially to produce millions of copies.
+Selling your finished pieces in boutiques, at farmer’s markets, craft shows, and other local events is encouraged!
+The only thing I require is that this pattern not be used commercially to produce hundreds of thousands of copies.

 If you enjoyed this pattern or found it useful, why not share a link to this post with your friends?